patruff/fargateScaler/README.md

 ## Setting the Lambda

-Right now the lambda that can GET/SET values in Elasticache (and then after GET it will set the Cloudwatch metric) Can be kicked off with test events of the format
+Right now the lambda that can GET/SET values in Elasticache (and then after GET it will set the Cloudwatch metric) Can be kicked off with test events of the format below.
+Basically, the SET can set the value of anything.
+The GET will grab "value" from Elasticache for the given key and then the string value is set to an integer and used to update the Cloudwatch metric (this is what scales the ECS tasks).

 ### For SET
 {
   "params":{